 The PFCP is a shared liability structure for participating bank depositories.
 Barring any exceptions, a bank depository is required to pledge collateral valued at a minimum of 10% of their quarter-end public fund deposits if they are considered well capitalized, 25% of their quarter-end public fund deposits if they are considered adequately capitalized, or 110% of their quarter-end public fund deposits if they are considered undercapitalized or assigned to pledge 110% by the Office of the State Treasurer.
 In the event of a bank failure, the entire pool of collateral pledged by all qualified Oregon public funds bank depositories is available to repay deposits of public funds of government entities.
 The District maintains separate cash accounts for each fund.
 Interest earned is recorded based upon each account's earnings.
 The District holds accounts at Clackamas County Bank, for which deposits are insured by the FDIC up to \$250,000.
-At June 30, 2023, the District had deposits of \$250,000 insured by the FDIC and \$1,337,447 collateralized by the PFCP.
+At June 30, 2024, the District had deposits of \$82,968 fully insured by the FDIC.